Banking, Money and Taxes in Bahrain

 Bahrain's economy, though strong, is heavily reliant on petroleum and aluminium production, and its growth slowed down somewhat as a result of the global economic crisis.

 However, Bahrain remains one of the most important centres for Islamic banking in the Middle East, and expats relocating there can look forward to dealing with banking services that are efficient and reliable.

 Money in Bahrain

-The currency used in Bahrain is the Bahraini Dinar (BHD), which is subdivided into 1,000 Fils.
+The currency used in Bahrain is the Bahraini Dinar (BHD), which is divided into 1,000 Fils.

-The Bahrani Dinar is sub-divided into four different denominations which BHD 5, BHD 10, BHD 20, BHD 500.
+The Bahrani Dinar is divided into four different denominations: BHD 5, BHD 10, BHD 20, BHD 500.

 Banks in Bahrain

 Along with the Central Bank of Bahrain, trustworthy, Sharia Law-compliant commercial banks include Ahli United Bank BSC (AUB), Bahraini Saudi Bank, Bahrain Islamic Bank, Bank of Bahrain and Kuwait, National Bank of Bahrain, Future Bank and Shamil Bank of Bahrain.